markterweele/windows-itpro-docs/windows/client-management/manage-recall.md

       - [Azure Virtual Desktop apps from the Microsoft Store](/azure/virtual-desktop/users/connect-remote-desktop-client) are saved in snapshots.
 To prevent these apps from being saved in snapshots, add them to the app filtering list.
   - [Remote applications integrated locally (RAIL)](/openspecs/windows_protocols/ms-rdperp/485e6f6d-2401-4a9c-9330-46454f0c5aba) windows
   - [Windows App from the Microsoft Store](/windows-app/get-started-connect-devices-desktops-apps) is saved in snapshots.
 To prevent the app from being saved in snapshots, add it to the app filtering list.

+If you're using a virtual desktop setup to protect your data, make sure you test that your supported clients honor screen capture protection.
+For example, both [Azure Virtual Desktop](/azure/virtual-desktop/overview) and [Windows 365](/windows-365/overview) have policies that you can set to prevent your content from being saved in a screenshot.
+For instance, there's screen capture protection in Azure Virtual Desktop.
+Check with the provider of your remote client software to see if they have a similar policy.
+For information about adding screen capture protection to a client, see the [Information for developers](#information-for-developers) section.

 ## Bring your own device (BYOD) considerations